 Alumna Kim Hudson gets morning show on FOX 2

-Mike Murray, Curators’ Teaching Professor for Media Studies at UMSL, appeared during the show.
-As a student, Hudson often went beyond the basics of her assignments, taking care to go into details on current-events quizzes and conduct more interviews on a topic than were required.
+As a student, Hudson often went beyond the basics of her assignments, taking care to go into details on current-events quizzes and conduct more interviews on a topic than were required, says Michael Murray, Curators’ Teaching Professor for Media Studies at UMSL.

-“The career trajectory of most people in TV news means that many of our sharpest and most ambitious alumni had to leave town to become successful in smaller markets,” Murray said.
-“It is a tremendous tribute to Kim that the managers at FOX 2 have put their faith in her.
+“The career trajectory of most people in TV news means that many of our sharpest and most ambitious alumni had to leave town to become successful in smaller markets,” he says.
+“It is a tremendous tribute to Kim that the managers at Fox 2 have put their faith in her.
 This faith is well-placed and very well-deserved.”

-Visit the FOX 2 website to view a clip of Hudson interviewing Mike Murray.
-And visit the UMSL Instagram page to watch the UMSL Tritons cheerleaders perform a special cheer for Hudson for her first day on the new job.
+Visit the FOX 2 website to view a clip of Hudson interviewing Mike Murray on her first day as the “AM Show” host.

 Other notable local media members with ties to UMSL: